dataforseo/CSharpClient/docs/SerpApi.md

 **Remarks:**

 ‌‌
- <br>Google Local Finder SERP API provides top search engine results specific to the selected location (see the List of Locations) and language (see the List of Languages) settings.
+ <br>Google local_finder SERP API provides top search engine results specific to the selected location (see the List of Locations) and language (see the List of Languages) settings.
  <br>for more info please visit 'https://docs.dataforseo.com/v3/serp/google/local_finder/task_post/?bash'

 ### **GoogleLocalFinderTaskPostAsync(IEnumerable&lt;SerpGoogleLocalFinderTaskPostRequestInfo&gt;, CancellationToken)**